mufasadev/enlabs-test/README.md

 1. Clone the repository: git clone `https://github.com/mufasadev/enlabs-test.git`
 2. Go to the project directory: cd enlabs-test
+3. Run go mod download to download the dependencies and go mod vendor to create a vendor directory
-3. Edit .env.
+4. Edit .env.
 Setup LOCAL_PORT (make sure it is not used by another application)
-4. Setup DB_PORT (make sure it is not used by another application)
+5. Setup DB_PORT (make sure it is not used by another application)
-5. Run make install wait for the docker containers to be built and started
+6. Run make install wait for the docker containers to be built and started
-6. To rebuild the containers run make up_build.
+7. To rebuild the containers run make up_build.
 To rebuild the containers and drop the database run make up_build_all

 ## Testing the application with curl